Osprey Syncro 10 Review

 The hydration bladder is easily accessed through the main compartment zipper.
 You can then unbuckle the small keeper buckle and lift the bladder out with the integrated handle.

-The cleaning process is easy, and our testers were easily able to reach their whole hand in with various brushes and sponges to scrub and dry the inside of the bladder.
+The cleaning process is easy, and our testers were able to reach their whole hand in with various brushes and sponges to scrub and dry the inside of the bladder.

 This pack not only performed great while on the bike, but it also shined while hiking and running too.